Ivo-Balbaert/The_Way_to_Jai/book/30B_Manipulating the build process.md

 Here is another example where bindings are generated for the C++ raylib library:
 `https://git.koikoder.com/shared/jai_raylib_module`

-We'll do it step by step.
+We'll go through it step by step.

 *Step 1* Create a folder *jai_raylib* to contain the whole project.

 *Step 2 - Download and extract the C library*
 Download the [Raylib C library](https://github.com/raysan5/raylib/releases) appropriate for your machine.
 Extract it to a subfolder *vendor* in the folder created in Step 1.
 (This includes only the header files in /include and the compiles C files in /lib, namely raylib.dll and the .lib files.)

-*Step 3 - Create the build-and-generate bindings file* This file is called *build.jai* in folder *jai_raylib*.
+*Step 3 - Create the build-and-generate bindings file*
+This file is called *build.jai* in folder *jai_raylib*.

 See *The_Way_to_Jai\examples\30\jai_raylib\build.jai*: